 Stem Cell Network

-Our Stem Cell Network gives researchers access to technology, equipment and expertise for carrying out dementia research projects involving induced pluripotent stem cells (iPSCs).
+Our Stem Cell Network gives researchers access to technology, equipment and expertise for carrying out dementia and non-dementia research projects involving induced pluripotent stem cells (iPSCs).

 The DPUK-funded network comprises stem cell laboratories based at Cambridge, Cardiff, Edinburgh, Manchester, Oxford, and UCL.